mlvu/mlvu.github.io/index.md

 # Machine Learning @ VU

 _This is a work in progress.
-We'll update this information as the 2019 course progresses._
+We'll update this information as the 2019 course progresses.
+If you are a registered student, please use the Canvas page._

 This page contains all public information about the course _Machine Learning_ at the VU University Amsterdam: slides, lecture videos, homework, worksheets, etc.